FaizanImran-blip/Lodo.game/README.md

-This is a simple implementation of the classic board game "Ludo" in C++.
-The game involves four players, each represented by a different color.
-Players take turns rolling a dice and moving their tokens across a virtual board.
-The first player to reach position 50 wins the game.
+# 🎲 Ludo King - Console Dice Game in C++

+A simple console-based **Ludo-style dice game** built using C++.
+This game simulates the turn-based rolling of a dice among 4 players.
+Each player has a color and a position, and the first to reach position `50` wins.

+---

-## Features
+## 📌 Features

-- Four players: "Player 1" (Red), "Player 2" (Green), "Player 3" (Blue), "Player 4" (Yellow).
-- Dice roll: Each player rolls a dice on their turn, and moves their token accordingly.
-- Victory condition: The first player to reach position 50 wins the game.
+- 🎮 4 Players: Red, Green, Blue, Yellow
+- 🎲 Dice rolling simulation with `Enter` key
+- 🏁 Win condition at position `50`
+- 🧠 Object-Oriented Programming (OOP) structure
+- 🔁 Turn-based gameplay loop

+---

+## 🧱 Class Structure

+### `lodoGame`
+Represents a player with:
+- `name`: Player name (e.g., "player 1")
+- `color`: Player color (e.g., "red")

+### `game`
+- Initializes and holds all 4 players in a